-The Act becomes applicable when proposed works affect a wall shared by two parties:
+The Act becomes applicable when proposed construction works affect a wall shared by two parties:

 Typical works that require use of the Party Wall etc Act 1996 include:

-Notices are served on the adjoining owners, the neighbours or persons who are the paper owners of the adjacent property / properties.
+Notices are served on the adjoining owners, that is the neighbours or persons who are the legal owners / legal occupiers of the adjacent property.
 Such Notice should be served, as required by the Act, one or two months prior to the works commencing depending upon the nature of the works proposed.

 You can serve the notice yourself, although you must make sure it is valid i.e. it has been served under the relevant section, is signed, and dated.